Nepal Buddhist Tour Lumbini

 And this pillar still stands here even though it’s half broken in present status.
 You will find more facts about it once you visit and read the inscriptions on the stone.

-Among two peace stupas built in Nepal, one in Pokhara and another in Lumbini.
-The architecture and design of the stupa are the same as signifying the world piece.
+Two peace stupas were built in Nepal, one in Pokhara and another in Lumbini.
+The architecture and design of the stupas are the same, signifying the world piece.
 The white dome looks fascinating from far and near as well.

 The Japanese built it on the premises of the birthplace of Lord Buddha.
-Just like the world peace stupa of Pokhara, it has four statues of different Buddhas brought from other countries.
+Like the World Peace Stupa of Pokhara, it has four statues of different Buddhas brought from other countries.

 Tilaurakot is on the outskirts of Lumbini.
-It traces the ancient royal family in which Gautam Buddha was born.
-Gautam Buddha spent his first 29 years as a prince in this old location.
+It traces the ancient royal family in which Gautam Buddha was born and spent his first 29 years as a prince in this old location.

 There are remnants of the palace, which you will see while visiting it.
-After much research, archaeologists have found palaces, temples, monuments, sculptures, ponds, etc. They have displayed many artifacts in the museum as well.
+After much research, archaeologists have found palaces, temples, monuments, sculptures, ponds, etc. They have also displayed many artifacts in the museum.

-Buddhism was pioneered by Siddartha Gautam Buddha in Indian Subcontinent including Nepal.
-Buddha is believed to be born back in 563-483 BCE.
-He is considered the one whose teachings laid the foundation for Buddhism.
+Siddartha Gautam Buddha pioneered Buddhism in the Indian Subcontinent, including Nepal.
+He is believed to have been born between 563 and 483 BCE and is considered the one whose teachings laid the foundation for Buddhism.

 Difficulty with Buddhist tour in Nepal

-It isn’t challenging for tourists to travel around Nepal.
-You can quickly go and explore different locations.
+Traveling around Nepal isn’t challenging for tourists.
+You can quickly explore different locations.
 If you know English, it won’t be difficult for you to interact with people.
 Most people of Nepal can speak English fluently.
-You can even find translators in case people don’t understand your language.
+You can even find translators if people don’t understand your language.

 You might need to hike to some Buddhist sites or take a private vehicle.
-It’s not that hard to reach the place.
+However, it’s not that hard to reach them.
 You can either take any means of transportation or walk on your own.

-Nepal is a safe country to travel although it has an open border with India and shares a border with China.
-The rate of severe crime is comparatively lower than in any other country.
-Crimes that mainly occur to people are minor ones like pickpocketing and mugging if you are careful while in the streets of Nepal.
+Nepal is a safe country to travel in, although it has an open border with India and shares a border with China.
+The rate of severe crime is comparatively lower than in any other country if you are careful while in the streets of Nepal; crimes that mainly occur to people are minor ones like pickpocketing and mugging.

 Similarly, we don’t have any problem even though solo females can travel and tour cities and mountains.

 Siddhartha Gautam Buddha (Lord Buddha) was born in Lumbini of Kapilvastu kingdom, present-day Nepal.
-Lumbini site holds Mayadevi temple which is said to be the birthplace of Lord Buddha.
-20 kilometers west of Lumbini is Tilaurakot which has been concluded as the kingdom of the Saky dynasty.
+Lumbini site holds Mayadevi temple, which is said to be the birthplace of Lord Buddha.
+Twenty kilometers west of Lumbini is Tilaurakot, which has been concluded to be the kingdom of the Saky dynasty.

 Cost of Nepal Buddhist Travellers